-- This batter is thicker than the regular version – it’s ok – it will bake up just fine, though it may need slightly less time than the regular version
+- The batter for this Vegan Green Monster Muffins Recipe is thicker than the regular version – it’s ok – it will bake up just fine, though it may need slightly less time than the regular version

 On the bright side, I was pleased with how much the texture of the vegan version of my muffins resembled the regular kind.
 They puffed up so nicely and had a great muffin texture.
 Yay!

 - Cook Time: 15 mins

 - Total Time: 30 mins